Emergent Trion-Phonon Coupling in Atomically-Reconstructed MoSe$_2$-WSe$_2$ Heterobilayers

 Details of the experiments can be found in the Supplemental Material \cite{SupplMat}.
-The experiments below are performed at $T=4$ K. For preparation of the heterostructure samples, see Ref.~\cite{Holler2020}.
+The experiments below are performed at $T=4$ K. For preparation of the heterostructure samples, see Ref.~\onlinecite{Holler2020}.
 We present results of 4 samples (labeled A-D, below), where two each are of R-type and H-type.
 All samples have a background n-type doping.
-For the investigated samples it was shown in Ref.~\cite{Holler2020} that an SM is observed at room temperature under nonresonant excitation, using a 532-nm laser line, which is evidence for atomic reconstruction.
+For the investigated samples it was shown in Ref.~\onlinecite{Holler2020} that an SM is observed at room temperature under nonresonant excitation, using a 532-nm laser line, which is evidence for atomic reconstruction.
 WSe$_2$-MoSe$_2$ heterobilayers have a type-II staggered band alignment \cite{Ozcelik2016} of the bandedges at the K points.
 This leads to a rapid charge transfer of photoexcited carriers \cite{Rigosi2015} and the formation of interlayer excitons (IX), as schematically displayed in Fig.\,\ref{Fig1}b.
 Important for the Raman investigations in this work is the very effective quenching of the intralayer exciton photoluminescence (PL) due to the charge transfer (see black arrow in Fig.~\ref{Fig1}b).
 Recently, it has been shown that background electrons in MoSe$_2$-WSe$_2$ heterobilayers are localized in the Q valleys of the bandstructure, since these form the conduction band minima \cite{Miller2017}.
 We will show below that the background Q-valley electrons are the key to the observed trion-phonon coupling, reported in this work.

 In Fig.\,\ref{Fig1}c, representative PL spectra for different spots on sample A (R-type) are displayed.
 The spectra are all normalized to the maximum intensity of the IX, which are visible in the spectral region between about 1300 meV and 1470 meV.
 The IX exhibit at some locations on the sample a multi-peak structure.
-The red spectrum in Fig.~\ref{Fig1}c, e.g., shows two dominant IX peaks, where the higher-energy one was discussed to stem from momentum-indirect transitions in Ref.~\cite{Miller2017}.
-There is a lot of literature already on, e.g., effects of moir$\acute{\rm{e}}$ superlattices on IX in MoSe$_2$-WSe$_2$ heterobilayers (see, e.g., Refs.~\cite{Zhang2017,Zande2014,Alexeev2019,Jin2019,Seyler2019,Tran2019,Brotons2020}).
+There is a lot of literature already on, e.g., effects of moir$\acute{\rm{e}}$ superlattices on IX in MoSe$_2$-WSe$_2$ heterobilayers (see, e.g., Refs.~\onlinecite{Seyler2019,Tran2019,Brotons2020}).
 Recently, even moir$\acute{\rm{e}}$ trions have been reported in high-quality gated samples \cite{Liu2021}.
 The properties of IX are, however, not the topic of this work and shall not be further discussed.